-- Does not support Windows - Supports only gcc and g++ - · Should not be used to cache results from linking - Does not cache results from compilation jobs that invoke eMake - Date and time in an object file will still reflect the original compilation, not the current date or time, if you use a C preprocessor macro that expands to the date or time when the compiler runs, and ElectricAccelerator re-uses the resulting object file in a subsequent build - Source paths embedded in debugging information in object files will reflect the original compilation (even if you re-use the object file while building in a different workspace)
+- Supports gcc, g++, and cl - -emake-jobcache=gcc: turns on caching for all .o files. - Assumes use of only gcc and/or g++. - Should not be used to cache results from linking. - Is supported on Linux, Solaris, and Windows. - -emake-jobcache=cl: turns on caching for all .obj files. - Assumes use of only cl.exe. - Only supported debug option is /Z7 - Does not cache results from compilation jobs that invoke eMake - Date and time in an object file will still reflect the original compilation, not the current date or time, if you use a C preprocessor macro that expands to the date or time when the compiler runs, and ElectricAccelerator re-uses the resulting object file in a subsequent build - Source paths embedded in debugging information in object files will reflect the original compilation (even if you re-use the object file while building in a different workspace)